awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-labels.md

 Parameter labels are a lightweight alternative to parameter tags\.
 Your organization might have strict guidelines for tags that must be applied to different AWS resources\.
 In contrast, a label is simply a text association for a specific version of a parameter\.

 Similar to tags, you can query parameters by using labels\.
-You can view a list of specific parameter versions that all use the same label if you query your parameter set by using the [GetParametersByPath](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParametersByPath.html) API action, as described later in this section\.
+You can view a list of specific parameter versions that all use the same label if you query your parameter set by using the [GetParametersByPath](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParametersByPath.html) API operation, as described later in this section\.

 **Label requirements and restrictions**